25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Cabinet depth plays a critical role in how comfortable a small kitchen feels.
 Deep base units reduce walking clearance and make narrow kitchens feel tighter.
 Slightly shallower cabinets often work better, even if they reduce internal storage.
 In small kitchen interior design, ease of movement usually matters more than maximising volume.

-Upper Units and Visual Weight
+Upper Units And Visual Weight

 Upper Units Guidance for Small Kitchen